 In the hind limb, the DDFT originates from two areas of the tibia and also inserts on the coffin bone.
 This tendon plays a role in the knee and forefoot flexion, forelimb elbow joint extension, and hock and hindfoot flexion and extension.

 Horse Leg Injuries

-Considering the fact that horse typically weighs 450 kilograms and more and all of that load (plus rider or additional load) is carried by four relatively small legs, the number of different types of limb injuries that can occur is considerable.
+Considering the fact that a horse typically weighs 450 kilograms and more and all of that load (plus rider or additional load) is carried by four relatively small legs, the number of different types of limb injuries that can occur is considerable.